-If you prefer, you may skip the egg white, though you will find it looses some of its silky appeal.
+- If you prefer, you may skip the egg white, though you will find it loses some of its silky appeal.
 The egg white does not affect the flavor of the drink, instead gives it a rich texture that is very alluring.
-Before adding soda, the strained drink will have a creamy texture and a foam will form on top to create a beautiful effect.
+Before adding soda, the strained drink will have a creamy texture and a foam will form on the top to create a beautiful effect.

-While bottled club soda or seltzer water will do, it as (as with any fizz) best with soda from a good, old-fashioned soda siphon.
-If you do not have a soda fountain, give the soda bottle a quick, careful shake to give it just a little more fizz.
+- While bottled club soda or seltzer water will do, it as (as with any fizz) best with soda from a good, old-fashioned soda siphon.

 The Chicago Fizz can very in its alcohol content because there are many factors involved in making it.